 Welcome to the team

-When you purchase a vineyard, you become a vital part of South Australia’s biosecurity team and a key contributor to keeping South Australia phylloxera free.
+When you purchase and/or plant a vineyard, you become a vital part of South Australia’s biosecurity team and a key contributor to keeping South Australia phylloxera free.

 Biosecurity is a system to reduce the risk of entry, establishment and spread of pests, diseases and weeds that threaten our industry, environment and communities.
 Whether you are new to the industry or you’re adding to your vineyard holdings, it’s our job to tell you about your biosecurity responsibilities.